CallMeChewy/OurProject/scripts/README.md

 ## Available Commands

 - `npm run package-release --workspace scripts`
   - Zips the SQLite snapshot (and optional assets), computes SHA-256, writes release metadata, and updates the manifest.
+Provide `--file-id <driveId>` once the archive is uploaded so the manifest/metadata include the Drive reference.
 Uploading to Drive and Firestore registration remain manual steps noted in the CLI output.
 - `npm run manage-tokens --workspace scripts`
   - Creates, revokes, and audits distribution tokens stored in Firestore.